-CMS is concerned about the incentive for group and concurrent therapy that may derive from a PDPM methodology that no longer relies on minutes of therapy provided to classify the resident for payment purposes.
-The agency believes that individualized therapy which is tailored to address each beneficiary's specific care needs is generally the most appropriate mode of therapy for SNF residents.
-To address this, PDPM establishes a combined 25 percent limit on concurrent and group therapy for each discipline of therapy provided.
+CMS is concerned that since the PDPM methodology would not use minutes of therapy provided to classify the resident for payment purposes, that it may incentivize group and concurrent therapy over the kind of individualized therapy which is tailored to address each beneficiary's specific care needs which CMS believe is generally the most appropriate mode of therapy for SNF residents.
+To address this, CMS is proposing to set a combined 25 percent limit on concurrent and group therapy for each discipline of therapy provided.